Summit Theological Seminary exists for the specific purpose of teaching the Bible, the Bible sciences, and related practical ministry courses.

 - Fourth, it encourages the student to be teaching in some capacity while he is enrolled.
 We agree with Seneca who said, “Men learn while they teach.”

 - Fifth, it is not necessary that the student take resident courses.
 Though some may take residence study, others may choose to learn by means of audio, video, and reading courses.
-Seminars are also offered for those who can attend.
+Seminars are also offered.
 Francis Bacon said, “Reading maketh a full man, conference a ready man, and writing an exact man.”

 In short, Summit Theological Seminary exists for one basic reason: We want men and women to be “Teaching God’s Word to God’s World.”
 Our degrees simply state that the student has seriously disciplined themself to prepare for the task.
 It is the most important task in the world!